Theanko1412/small-projects/LZ77/README.md

 ## Using the program
-The program is made for fun and is not made for encoding whole documents.
-To start it you can dowload the LZ77.jar file and run it inside command prompt with command > java -jar "path to LZ77.jar file"
+The program is made for fun and practice only and is not made for real file encoding.
+To start it you can dowload the LZ77.jar file and run it inside command prompt with command ``` java -jar "path to LZ77.jar file" ```
-If you want to modify, run inside of the code editor of your choice or just see my algorithm it is inside package -> src -> Main -> Main.java

 The program is great if you are leaning LZ77 encoding and want some practice.
-Just simply think of some random numbers and a random string and see the encoded message --author Danko Čurlin
+Just simply think of some random numbers and a random string and see the encoded message
+> --author Danko Čurlin